aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/implement-dithering/_index.md

 image.dither(DitheringMethod.ThresholdDithering, 4);
 ```

-## Step 3: Save the Resultant Image
+## Step 3: save the resultant image
 `BmpOptions` defines BMP‑specific saving parameters; you can swap it with `PngOptions`, `JpegOptions`, or `TiffOptions` to export to other formats.

 ```java